 - Salt to taste

 - Oil to fry

 - Blend together spinach, dill leaves, garlic, ginger and chillies to a smooth paste.
 Don't add water or add about 1-2 tsp.

 - Take the flour, add the blended spinach dill paste, add in garam masala along with salt and knead a soft dough.

 - To make the parathas take a small ball of the dough

 - Roll it out thin to paratha width.

 - Fry on a hot griddle on both sides using a little oil.

-- Your spinach dill paratha is ready to serve.
+- Your spinach paratha is ready to serve.
 Serve hot with chutney, pickle and curry, dal or curd.
 Enjoy.